Ericsson at MWC19— feel the 5G!

 World's first 5G tweet on a commerical, 3GPP network--from the Ericsson hall!

-We did the periscope live while connected to our 5G network via a 5G mobile router prototype from Inseego and for the first live tweet over 5G at Mobile World Congress we used a 5G smartphone prototype from LG.
+We also did a Periscope session live while connected to our 5G network via a 5G mobile router prototype from Inseego and for the first live tweet over 5G at Mobile World Congress we used a 5G smartphone prototype from LG.

 Spiders dancing over 5G